Susan and Roger Kowalski Pavilion

 Susie Kowalski served as a school secretary at Smith Middle School for 23 years before her retirement.
 Her contributions to our community and especially to the Troy Nature Society since 2010 have been numerous and valuable.
 Susie was the organizing force for the nature center’s first 5K Run and fundraiser which was held in June 2018.
 Her insight and direction helped establish this new annual event for which over 230 people participated.
 The race allowed for a permanent trail to be created at the Troy Farm for the community to enjoy for running or walking.
 Susie was also a member of the Troy Junior Women’s Club which planted a stand of trees near the Fox Trail on the grounds of the nature center in honor of Martin Chivas, 24 year old Troy Police Officer who was shot and killed in the line of duty in the mid 1970’s.

 The Kowalski children visited the Stage Nature Center in October to see the site where the Susie and Roger Kowalski pavilion will be constructed.
-The dedication and ribbon cutting ceremony will be announced soon.
+The dedication and ribbon-cutting ceremony was held on December 15th, 2018.